-Examine the log-book of HMS Cardiff which led the High Seas Fleet from “Rendezvous X” to their anchorage in the Forth, reveal the mix of everyday operations and high excitement experienced at the time.
+Replicas of the log-book of HMS Cardiff which led the High Seas Fleet from “Rendezvous X” to their anchorage in the Forth, reveal the mix of everyday operations and high excitement experienced at the time.

-Learn how Armed Trawlers from Granton guarded the German ships at anchor in the Forth.
+The detailed orders issued to the Armed Trawlers from Granton which guarded the German ships at anchor in the Forth.

-This web-site provides background material related to events of 1918:
+Background material related to the events of 1918

 The stories of the fallen who died in WWI and WWII commemorated on the North Queensferry War Memorial

-Naval Communications in WWI – wireless, Aldis lamp, signal flags, codes.
-Brush up your knowledge before visiting the exhibition in the Fisherman’s Hut or entering our code-breaking competition.
+Communications and Codes in WWI – wireless, Aldis lamp, signal flags, codes.

 The progression of Naval Warfare from the Victory at Trafalgar to the mighty Dreadnoughts of WWI.